Mikhail Tikhonravov

+He designed the first Soviet liquid-propellant rocket, he proposed the clustered-booster idea for the famous R-7 rocket, he oversaw the design of Yuri Gagarin’s Vostok rocket, and he supervised the development of the first Soviet moon probes.
+He also played a large role in the development of Sputnik 1.

 The classically educated Tikhonravov has been credited for coining and popularizing the term cosmonaut ("space traveller"), to be distinct from the English astronaut.

 Tikhonravov Crater on Mars is named after Mikhail Tikhonravov.